Snakebite victims flood hospitals as cost of anti-venom drug soars

 “Once the patient comes early, especially the very day he was bitten, he will get better within five days and be discharged.

-“If a person bitten by a snake, especially carpet viper, decides to stay at home for some days before coming to the hospital, blood will be coming out in all the opening in his body.
+“If a person bitten by a snake, especially a carpet viper, decides to stay at home for some days before coming to the hospital, blood will be coming out in all the openings in his body.

 “If he comes late, besides the ASV, he will definitely need blood and the cost of taking care of such patients will be much,” he said.